Key to Rick's Wine Journal Comments and Notes and related Wine Terms

 TBA

-Trockenbeerenauslese (TBA) - term from the German Pradikats (QmP) system meaning "select dry berry harvest" or "dry berry selection" referrubg ti wine made from selected overripe shrivelled grapes often affected by noble rot making extremely rich sweet wines.
+Trockenbeerenauslese (TBA) - term from the German Pradikats (QmP) system meaning "select dry berry harvest" or "dry berry selection" referring to wine made from selected overripe shrivelled grapes often affected by noble rot.
+Makes a dense, full-bodied, very concentrated, extremely rich sweet wines.
+Very rare and expensive, and long-lived.

 trocken German wine term for dry wine measuring sweetness of wine as measured in acidity by grams of sugar per liter with 2 being low and 9 being high - dry or trocken wine has low sugar content - high acidity.

-varietals Type or variety of grape used predominantly in a wine.
+varietals Term referring to types or varieties of grapes used predominantly in a wine.
 New world producers name a wine after the varietal or type of grape whereas 'old world' producers, such as the French and Italians name a wine after the appellation or growing area where the grapes were grown.
+Common popular varietals for red wine are Cabernet Sauvignon, Merlot and Zinfandel and for white wines Sauvignon Blanc, Chardonnay, Riesling or Pinot Grigio.
+There are somewhere around 2,000 indigenous and international varietals growing - no wonder it gets confusing and overwhelming.

 Verdicchio A wine grape varietal but in the old world vernacular, also a growing region.
 Verdicchio is cultivated and produced in the area of Italy known as "The Marches," situated just in the center of Italy, between the Apennines and the Adriatic Sea.
 Although the Marches are not a large region (less than 10.000 Km2 roughly), visitors can admire an outstanding range of landscapes: from the sea to the hills, from the valleys crossed by several rivers to the tops of the highest mountains.
 Thanks to this variety, this region differs considerably from all the other Italian regions.
 Verdicchio is a very clear and intense wine, of a pale yellow with greenish tones, with a rich and delicate bouquet, full-bodied and savory, with the typical slightly bitter aftertaste.

-vertical A term referring to a selection of collection of wines across a series of different vintages, not necessarily continuous, typically from the same producer, same region or AVA, or varietal.
+vertical Vertical in the context of wine is a term referring to a selection of collection of wines across a series of different vintages, not necessarily continuous, typically from the same producer, same region or AVA, or varietal.

 WA Wine Advocate - aka RMP - Robert M Parker - see.